Getting Started

 - Built-in field selections (customer name, PO number, due date, etc.)

-Creating Your First Entry
+Creating Your First Job

 - Select a pipeline status — Choose the current stage from the pipeline dropdown.
 New entries default to the first stage.